Lewis Ranieri: Career

 In 1968, 21-year-old Ranieri took a part-time job in the mail room of Salomon Brothers.
 He worked his way to the position of vice chairman, as discussed in Michael Lewis' bestseller Liar's Poker.
 In the late 1970s, Ranieri joined the new mortgage-trading desk of Salomon Brothers where he contributed to creating the innovative practice of securitization, a word he is said to have coined.
 BusinessWeek said that in 1977, with the creation of mortgage-backed securities (MBS), "Ranieri's job was to sell those bonds—at a time when only 15 states recognized MBS as legal investments.
 With a trader's nerve and a salesman's persuasiveness, he did much more, creating the market to trade MBS and winning Washington lobbying battles to remove legal and tax barriers."
-Ranieri also declared that "mortgages are math", hiring PhDs who developed the collateralized mortgage obligation, repackaging mortgages into more attractive bonds.
+Ranieri also declared that "mortgages are math", hiring PhDs who developed the collateralized mortgage obligation (CMO), repackaging mortgages into more attractive bonds.

 By 1981, American savings and loan (S&Ls) were battered by high inflation as well as the high interest rates charged by the Federal Reserve under chairman Paul Volcker, but Congress allowed S&Ls to hide some of their losses by moving assets off their books.
 Ranieri bought mortgages from one S&L and sold them to another, allowing Wall Street to become involved in the home mortgage market (and profit from the spread).
 He convinced Freddie Mac to assist with a deal which packaged older loans from Perpetual Savings, a troubled S&L in the Washington D.C. area.
 However, institutional investors only became attracted to the market when he and Larry Fink of First Boston created the CMO in 1983.
 In 1984, Congress passed the Secondary Mortgage Market Enhancement Act (SMMEA), overturning the previous prohibition against private banks selling mortgage-backed securities without a government guarantee.
 It also pre-empted state blue sky laws which had previously required investment banks to register with multiple states before selling them.
 Furthermore, institutional investors could purchase mortgage-backed securities, provided a nationally recognized statistical rating organization (NRSRO) gave them a high rating; in effect allowing those investors to outsource their due diligence to such agencies.
 Ranieri attended the ceremony in which President Ronald Reagan signed SMMEA.